mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | Domains          | -$12    |
 | **Net profit**   | **$4,930‬** |

 Zestful is in a strange position because companies who are already parsing ingredients never want to switch to Zestful.
 If they already have a solution in place, the cost of switching to a new API and taking on a new external dependency is too high.
+All of Zestful's customers are companies building a brand new product.

 {{< img src="zestful-seo.jpg" alt="Screenshot of Zestful's appearances in Google search results" hasBorder="True" maxWidth="400px" align="right" caption="My efforts to keep Zestful relevant in search results" >}}

-The people who pay for Zestful are developers building a brand new product.
-In those cases, using a managed service is cheaper than rolling their own solution and building infrastructure around it.

-So, how do you sell to companies if they don't even exist yet?
+How do you sell to companies if they don't even exist yet?
 My strategy has been to invest in search engine optimization so that Zestful ranks highly for queries like "ingredient parsing."

 To attract visitors from Google, I: